HISTORIC ARCHIVE

 The Hostel fwas sold in November 2022 for £232,000

-Message on back of postcard “The warden’s house at Litton Cheney, where we collected the key.
-Warden’s house 8.10am for breakfast.
+Message on back of postcard “The warden’s house at Litton Cheney, where we collected the key and went at 8.10am for breakfast.“